yenjordan/bruins-meet-bruins/README.md

 You can additionally replace <database_name> with the name of the database you created from earlier(you can find the name of the database you want to use by clicking on 'Browse collections' of your cluster, you can also create one now if you haven't already)

-Then, because this program utlizes JWT (JSON Web Token) for user authentication, you will also want to add your JWT_SECRET to the .env file, in the form of:
+Then, because this program utilizes JWT (JSON Web Token) for user authentication, you will also want to add your JWT_SECRET to the .env file, in the form of:
 ```bash
 JWT_SECRET='<yourkey>'
 ```